asaduzzamananik/ClickFix_Social_Engineering_in_Action_Detect_Quasar_RAT_with_YARA_Forge_Suricata_and_Wazuh/README.md

 ---
 ## Objective
-This project simulates a real-world phishing attack that delivers a Quasar Remote Access Trojan (RAT) using the "ClickFix" social engineering technique.
-It involves tricking users into executing a .cmd-based malware payload disguised as a Cloudflare CAPTCHA page.
-The project emphasizes behavior monitoring and detection using open-source tools such as System Informer, FakeNet-NG, YARA Forge.
+  - Simulate a real-world phishing attack delivering QuasarRAT
+  - Use the "ClickFix" social engineering technique to lure users
+  - Deliver a disguised .cmd-based malware payload posing as a Cloudflare CAPTCHA
+  - Emphasize behavior monitoring and network analysis

+Utilize open-source tools:
+  - System Informer for process behavior analysis
+  - FakeNet-NG for fake network simulation and traffic capture
+  - YARA Forge for malware family identification
 ---

 ## Background Theory